Space-Eternity-3/SE3-Website/src/pages/about.md

 # About SE3

 Space Eternity 3 - A PC game created by Kamiloso in Unity.
 Visit our universe and explore the infinite area full of asteroids and other interesting stuff!
-There is so many things to discover!
+There are so many things to discover!

 Do you want to play with friends?
 Multiplayer mode is for you.
-Open your own server or join to someone else.
-Have a fantastic time!
+Open your own server or join someone else's.
+Have an amazing time!

 Are you the creator?
 No problem!
 We have something for you.
 Read our documentation and make your own datapack.
 Today you are the boss!